-Finishing fifth at the 2012 London Olympic Games, Daryl became the highest American finisher in fencing since 1984.
+Finishing sixth at the 2012 London Olympic Games, Daryl became the highest American finisher in fencing since 1984.
 He again made history in 2015 by becoming the first male Sabre fencer ever to win a Senior World Championship medal.
 Most recently, Daryl brought home the Silver medal at the 2016 Rio Olympic Games and became the first U.S. Sabre fencer to medal individually in 112 years.

 Growing up in the Bronx and being raised by a single mother had its hardships, but Daryl has never let this define him, not in sport or life.
 He has said that the word to best describe him would be duality, as Fencing allowed him to be occasionally exposed to a different lifestyle other than the everyday grind in the Bronx.
 Daryl credits this duality in keeping him grounded, humble, and is also his constant drive to achieve his dreams.